 Treatments For Salmonella Infection In Dogs

 Most cases of salmonella infection in dogs are mild, and the only symptom may be acute diarrhea.
-These cases will often be fought off by a dog’s immune system after a short time, though dogs will need a steady supply of fresh, clean water to stay hydrated after losing fluids from diarrhea or vomiting.
+Dogs’ immune systems will fight it off after a short time in these cases, though dogs will need a steady supply of fresh, clean water to stay hydrated after losing fluids from diarrhea or vomiting.

 Has your dog ever had salmonellosis?
 How did you treat it?
 Let us know in the comments below!